 Introduction: Liver volume estimation is an essential component prior to major hepatic surgery and liver transplantation.
-Liver volume is evaluated with different formulae, gold standard CT volumetry and MRI.
+Liver volume is evaluated with different formulae, gold standard Computed Tomography (CT) volumetry and Magnetic Resonance Imaging (MRI).
 As per literature review, studies comparing ultrasonography with formula based liver volume estimation are very few.
 Ultrasonography is non-invasive in nature and inexpensive.
 It is gaining popularity among clinicians as it helps in rapid evaluation of liver volumes.

-Aim: To compare variability of liver volume using 2D ultrasound with a standard well established method based on Johnson et al.’s formula.
+Aim: To compare variability of liver volume using 2D ultrasound with a standard well-established method based on formula derived by Johnson et al.

 Conclusion: Ultrasonography is a useful tool in estimating liver volume prior to major hepatic resection.
 Formula based calculation of Standard Liver Volume (SLV) does not agree with USG based volume and underestimates the mean liver volume obtained by USG method.